|

 Publics wishing to provide input on proposed migratory

-first contact their state agency representatives.
-Publics may also provide
+agency representatives.
+Publics may also provide comment by attending the

-comment by attending the Pacific Flyway Council meetings in March or July or
+Pacific Flyway Council meetings in March or September or by submitting written

 Federal